 In recent years, I have enjoyed celebrating aspects of gay life in my music, mostly by making musical settings of gay poetry that I love.
 S/M Ballade has no words, but its rigor, its rugged insistence and its almost painful pianistic difficulties bring to mind the intensity of the S/M experience.
 As well, the title alludes to my friends Marc Peloquin ("M") and his life partner, Seth Slade ("S").
 Marc commissioned - and inspired - the piece, which I dedicate to him with deep affection and admiration.

-Pianist Marc Peloquin premieres a major new work by David Del Tredici.
-Many Hands is a virtuoso five movement exploration of piano technique.
-The work includes every possibility of hand simultaneities -- that is to say music for left hand alone, right hand alone (very rare!) , as well as the conventional two hands together.
-Also on the program is Del Tredici's pianistic terror S/M Ballade (commissioned by Peloquin) and Late in the Game.
+David Del Tredici has a champion in pianist Marc Peloquin who will premiere a major new work for solo piano-Many Hands-on September 7, 2017 at 8:00 p.m. at the Leonard Nimoy Thalia.
+Many Hands is a virtuoso exploration of the outer reaches of piano technique.
+The work includes every possibility of hand simultaneities--that is to say music for left hand alone, right hand alone (very rare!), as well as the conventional two hands together (however the composer does not ask the pianist to play with his nose--a "trick" attributed to the young J.S.
+Bach) .
+The program also includes Peloquin-Del Tredici favorites: the pianistic terror S/M Ballade (commissioned by Peloquin) and the recent autobiographical work in four movements entitled, Late in the Game.

 Celebrating more than a decade of collaboration, Del Tredici credits Peloquin with seducing him to compose again for his first love--the piano.
 Del Tredici has said about Marc "his personal radiance, superior technique and musical imagination drew me in.
 I am forever in his debt”.